Tayna Lawrence

-Tayna Lawrence (born 17 September 1975 in Spanish Town, Jamaica) is a Track and field sprint athlete, competing internationally for Jamaica.
-She is an Olympic gold medalist in the 4 x 100 meter relay race.
+Tayna Lawrence (born 17 September 1975 in Spanish Town, Jamaica) is a retired Track and field sprint athlete who competed internationally for Jamaica.
+She is an Olympic gold medalist in the 4 × 100 meter relay race.

-Lawrence graduated from Florida International University, in Miami, Florida, USA.
+Lawrence graduated from Florida International University, in Miami, Florida, US.
 She sustained a leg injury and had to undergo surgery in 2003, missing the World Championships in Paris.
 She was severely hampered by a series of stress fractures in 2001, which ruled her out of the World Championships.